 Fundrise began in 2012 and is the pioneer of the eREIT.
-CrowdStreet was started in 2014, and is focused on “18-hour cities” that have the potential for greater growth.
+CrowdStreet started in 2014, and is focused on “18-hour cities” that have the potential for greater growth due to positive demographic trends and lower valuations.
+With work from home booming due to the coronavirus, a massive demographic trend is in the works for decades.
 Both are my favorite platforms to explore commercial real estate deals around the country.

-* Will never fail due to a lack of effort because effort requires no skill.
+* I will never fail due to a lack of effort because effort requires no skill.

 * If asked to define “happiness” in one word, I would choose the word “progress.”
 Progress in our relationships with loved ones, progress in our occupations, and progress in our spirituality all create happiness.